-Will our careers and professional opportunities be back to normal once all get vaccinated?
-I invited my friend Amir Eldad for a chat to provide us with an insight into what is happening right now in Israel.
+Will our careers and professional opportunities be back to normal once we all get vaccinated?
+I invited my friend Amir Eldad for a chat to provide us with an insight into what is happening in Israel.

 Amir is based in Israel and has lived in Europe and the US.
 He's a consultant and an expert in entrepreneurialism, more specifically in designing and developing entrepreneurial ecosystems.
 So, of course, I took the opportunity to discuss with him how an entrepreneurial culture and mindset can help solve future crises and create a more sustainable future.
 Can corporate professionals become more innovative and agile?

 Israel's vaccine rollout is the fastest globally and is close to completion, with the highest vaccination rate per capita.
-I asked Amir what made Israel's vaccine rollout so successful and quick.
-He broke it down into three main reasons:
+I asked Amir what made Israel's vaccine rollout so successful and quick, and he broke it down into three main reasons:

-The country has invested heavily in supporting startups and innovation since the Yozma program was established in the 1980s – a venture capital fund that boosted early-stage, high-potential and high-risk startups.
+The country has invested heavily in supporting startups, and innovation since establishing the Yozma program was in the 1980s.
+This venture capital fund boosted early-stage, high-potential and high-risk startups.
 According to Amir, there are over six thousand startups in Israel at any given time.
-This, in turn, attracts multi-national corporations to establish themselves in the country and pursue R&D in Israel.
+This, in turn, attracts multinational corporations to establish themselves in the country and pursue R&D in Israel.